PranathiYarravalli20/Sales_Insights-SQL-Power-BI/README.md

 Performing Data Visualization using Power BI tool.

-Data Visualization and analysing of hardware store products across different regions ,performing profit analysis and observing revenue trend of the company.
+Getting data into BI through SQL dump and performing Data Visualization and analysing of hardware store products across different regions, observing profit analysis and revenue trend of the company.